zelix-lang/CLI/README.md

 - Default values for flags and commands.
 - Automatic help generation **(With colors!)**
-- Uses Fluent STL instead of the standard library.
+- Uses Zelix STL instead of the standard library.
 - Mostly zero-copy parsing.
 - Easy-to-use API.
 - Built with performance in mind.